-Analysis | 5 big questions about the White House’s botched handling of Trump’s coronavirus diagnosis
+Analysis | 5 big questions on the White House’s botched handling of Trump’s coronavirus diagnosis

 Several people who attended the outdoor event and then an indoor reception have since tested positive, including two GOP senators who sit on the committee that will consider Barrett’s nomination.
 And another person who attended, University of Notre Dame President John I. Jenkins, has said attendees “were told that it was safe to remove our masks” because they had been tested beforehand.
 Health officials have long said that negative tests are not guarantees that you are virus-free, given that there is an incubation period of several days and tests may not be 100 percent accurate.

-Despite all this and despite the growing number of infections among people who have been around Trump, though, the White House has determined that one high-ranking official can continue business as usual: Vice President Pence.
+Despite all this and despite the growing number of infections among people who have been around Trump, the White House has determined that one high-ranking official can continue business as usual: Vice President Pence.

-“Under the guidelines of the Centers for Disease Control, the vice president is not considered a close contact with any individuals who have tested positive for the coronavirus, including President Donald Trump,” Pence’s doctor, Jesse T. Schonau, said Friday, noting that Pence has tested negative.
+“Under the guidelines of the Centers for Disease Control, the vice president is not considered a close contact with any individuals who have tested positive for the coronavirus, including President Donald Trump,” Pence’s doctor, Jesse T. Schonau, said Friday, noting that Pence had tested negative.
 “Vice President Pence does not need to quarantine.
 Vice President Pence remains in good health and is free to go about his normal activities.”

-The CDC defines “close contact” as being within six feet of someone who has been infected for at least 15 minutes, and it recommends quarantining for anyone who has been around an infected person in the two-day period before their symptoms begin or before they test positive.
+The Centers for Disease Control and Prevention defines “close contact” as being within six feet of someone who has been infected for at least 15 minutes, and it recommends quarantining for anyone who has been around an infected person in the two-day period before their symptoms begin or before they test positive.

-Depending upon when Trump first developed symptoms — which is also the subject of uncertainty — that would require Pence not having been in close contact with him since early this week.
+Depending upon when Trump first developed symptoms — which is also the subject of uncertainty — that would require Pence not having been in close contact with him since early last week.
 It would also mean Pence wouldn’t have been in close contact with anyone else.
 Pence also attended the events surrounding Barrett’s announcement, including the indoor reception, though that falls outside the 48-hour window.

-While perhaps justifiable under CDC guidelines, we’re also dealing with a situation in which the number of infected people in the White House and around Trump continues to grow — a universe that could at some point include someone Pence has had more recent close contact with.
+While perhaps justifiable under CDC guidelines, we’re also dealing with a situation in which the number of infected people in the White House and around Trump continues to grow — a universe that could at some point include someone with whom Pence has had more recent close contact.
 Pence is also second in the line of succession, making his health paramount in the event that Trump can’t carry out his duties.

-Note: This post has been updated with Conley’s comments Sunday.